ObsMod/pylawr/docs/source/user/using-wradlib.rst

 in preprocessing more background noise and clutter remains in the measurements compared to professional weather radar systems.
 All in all the :py:mod:`pylawr` package provides missing implementations, e.g. for online processing and flexible plotting routines.
-Nonetheless we want use benefits from both packages.
+Nonetheless, we want to use the benefits from both packages.
 Wradlib provides suitable algorithms for clutter detection (see :ref:`Using external filters`) and attenuation correction (see :ref:`Single radar attenuation correction`),